 “Synchronous-Delivery”: The RAN may use this as additional information on top of the QoS profile attributes to ensure that QoS flows that carry traffic flows belonging to the same flow group are delivered in a synchronous manner.

+Editor’s note: Whether the RAN can ensure synchronized delivery based on the Flow-Group Assistance information is FFS.

 “Delivery-Dependency”: The RAN may use this to plan and time handovers affecting Data Radio Bearers carrying QoS flows that carry traffic flows belonging to the same flow group.

 As this solution and the Key Issues are focused only on “policy control enhancements” and “QoS policy coordination” aspects for correlated traffic flows, the exact actions taken by the RAN are out of scope.
 The purpose of the solution is merely to provide RAN enough information to know the application’s policies and preferences for the traffic flows.
 The RAN actions may be implementation specific.